ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 In episode 9, *Return*, the mysterious character "D" is locked in a cell with just computer terminal.
-In a close-up scene, we see D hitting the return key and a scrolling wall of Emacs Lisp show up on his terminal screen.
+In a close-up scene, we see D hitting the return key and a scrolling wall of Emacs Lisp shows up on his terminal screen.

 ![Key the Metal Idol](/images/key-the-metal-idol-emacs.png){: width="95%"}